phidra/notes/2021-03-28-is-inheritance-that-evil.md

 > the hierarchy itself is encapsulated from its outside.

-Intéressant point de vue : il faut voir une hiérarchie d'héritage comme un tout cohérent.
+Intéressant point de vue : il faut considérer une hiérarchie d'héritage comme un tout cohérent.
 C'est cet ensemble cohérent qui est encapsulé

 > Your system can become hard to maintain if you mix two of the Three Power Gems of Inheritance in the same soup:
 > Inheritance of implementation.